camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 elasticsearch-master-1                   0/1     Init:0/1            0          4s
 ```

-Wait for all Kubernetes pods to get into Ready state (for example):
+Wait for all Kubernetes pods to reach the `Ready` state.
+For example:

 ```
 NAME                                           READY    STATUS    RESTARTS   AGE